KiraGrossman/KiraGrossman.github.io/index.md

   - image_path: assets/img/car.png
     alt: "placeholder image 2"
     title: "Adapted Toy Car"
-    excerpt: "Toy car adapated so that a child with spina bifida, which causes weakness in the lower limbs, could operate it."
+    excerpt: "Toy car adapted so that a child with spina bifida, which causes weakness in the lower limbs, could operate it."
   - image_path: assets/img/toy_cactus.png
     title: "Adapted Children's Toy"
     excerpt: "Larger, easier to press button wired to toy to make it accessible for children with disabilities. "